Contravariance and Covariance - Part 1

 (That is also a good quote to keep in the back of one's mind when we come to category theory.)
 Therefore, we will enumerate some of the common vector definitions.
 However, no matter how much the concept is generalized, in engineering and physics, the geometric notion of an arrow that obeys a superposition principle is fundamental.
 And in mathematics, the algebraic notion contained in a linear vector space, is fundamental.
 In both the arrow and vector space notions, there is a natural idea of contravariance and covariance.
 In computer science, the concept of a vector (i.e., an ADT) refers to a completely unrelated idea and in no way should be confused with the concepts of vector we are considering here.

-Abstracting, an elementary definition of a vector is that a vector is an object that can be represented by a directed line segment and that combines with other vectors via the parallelogram method of addition.
+Definition : A vector is an object that can be represented by a directed line segment and obeys the parallelogram method of addition.
 The magnitude of the vector is given by the length of the arrow.

 Rectangular and Oblique Coordinates Systems in R2